salesforce/utam-js-recipes/README.md

 ## Dependency for Salesforce page objects

-The `package.json` file contains a dependency for the `salesforce-pageobjects` artifact, which contains page objects from Salesforce.
-The artifact is available on [npm](https://www.npmjs.com/package/salesforce-pageobjects).
+The `package.json` file contains a dependency for the `salesforce-pageobjects` package, which contains page objects from Salesforce.
+The package is available on [npm](https://www.npmjs.com/package/salesforce-pageobjects).

 ## Set up Salesforce Web UI tests